jugglinmike/command-the-command-line/src/material/02-getting-your-bearings/01-file-system/index.md

 - This information is so important that many people customize their command prompt to include it.
 We'll discuss customization later.
 - In this example, we are in the "**home directory**" of the user named "sally".
-The home directory is a location reserved for your user account (the shell typically starts here).
+The home directory is a location reserved for your user account (new terminal windows typically start here).

 ---